 Fes fast become a centre of Islamic learning and culture before becoming a centre of prosperity and influence in the 12th to 14th centuries and the medieval age.

-Today, Fes is a UNESCO World Heritage Site and one of the largest pedestrian or car-free urban areas in the world.
+Today, Fes is a UNESCO World Heritage Site and stands as one of the largest car-free urban areas in the world.
+For a traveller, it feels like stepping into a city with a perpetually prolonged past that is a rare privilege to experience.

 Fes is one of those places where its uniqueness becomes instantly engrained in memory with even a short visit well worthwhile.